Chiang Kai-shek: Conditions during Chinese Civil War

-Following the war, the United States encouraged peace talks between Chiang and Communist leader Mao Zedong in Chongqing.
-Due to concerns about widespread and well-documented corruption in Chiang's government throughout his rule, the U.S. government limited aid to Chiang for much of the period of 1946 to 1948, in the midst of fighting against the People's Liberation Army led by Mao Zedong.
-Alleged infiltration of the U.S. government by Chinese Communist agents may have also played a role in the suspension of American aid.
+After World War II, the United States encouraged peace talks between Chiang and the Communist leader, Mao Zedong, in Chongqing.
+Concerns about widespread and well-documented corruption in Chiang's government throughout his rule made the US government limit aid to Chiang for much of the period of 1946 to 1948 despite the fighting against Mao's Red Army.
+Alleged infiltration of the US government by CCP agents may have also played a role in the suspension of American aid.

-Chiang's right-hand man, the secret police Chief Dai Li, was both anti-American and anti-Communist, as well as a self-declared fascist.
+Chiang's right-hand man, the secret police chief Dai Li, was anti-American and anti-Communist and a self-declared fascist.
 Dai ordered Kuomintang agents to spy on American officers.
-Earlier, Dai had been involved with the Blue Shirts Society, a fascist-inspired paramilitary group within the Kuomintang, which wanted to expel Western and Japanese imperialists, crush the Communists, and eliminate feudalism.
-Dai Li died in a plane crash, which while some suspect to be an assassination orchestrated by Chiang, the assassination was also rumoured to have been arranged by the American Office of Strategic Services due to Dai's anti-Americanism, because it happened on an American plane.
+Earlier, Dai had been involved with the Blue Shirts Society, a fascist-inspired paramilitary group within the Kuomintang that wanted to expel Western and Japanese imperialists, crush the Communists, and eliminate feudalism.
+Dai Li died in a plane crash, which some suspect to be an assassination orchestrated by Chiang; however, the assassination was also rumoured to have been arranged by the American Office of Strategic Services because of Dai's anti-Americanism and since it happened on an American plane.